 Loving yourself can change your life.
 While practicing self-love might sound selfish on the surface, it’s key for our mental health and wellbeing—especially for those who have trouble taking breaks or are inclined towards perfectionism.
 If you’ve ever found yourself thinking, “I haven’t worked hard enough to deserve this,” or “I’m not good enough,” it’s prime time you give yourself some love.

 Self-love is a journey, and it takes practice.
-Check out our list of 20 tips for practicing more self-love in 2020 and incorporate a few into your routine ASAP.
+Check out our list of 20 tips for practicing more self-love and incorporate a few into your routine ASAP.
 You deserve it.

 1. Nourish your body with what makes it feel good.

 Usually, this will mean food that helps your body thrive – fruits, veggies, everything you need for a healthful diet – and sometimes it’ll mean a special treat that elevates your mood, like your favorite chocolate or a latte.